lizizakson/ValuePercept/README.md

 •	Then, create a connectome for each subject: measures the connection between each ROI.<br />
 •	For example: if the parcellation is 7 regions of interest, then the connectome would be a 7X7 matrix.<br />
 •	Save the matrices, so they can be used in the model code.<br />
+•	Note, the parcellation function uses the [hcp_utils package](https://pypi.org/project/hcp-utils/).
+Thus, the parcellations that are available are the ones that were implemented by this package with exception to the Schaefer parcellation.

 ### Model_perceptValue:
 Initial code for a CPM model- connectome predictive modeling.<br />